abbott567/blog/src/pages/work/portfolio/user-journey-maps/post.md

 ### Personas

 I created overview personas for each job role.
-These weren't personal, but included things like what they do on a day to day bases, how many of these roles are in a team etc.
+These weren't personal, but included examples of what they do on a day to day bases, how many of these roles are in a team etc.

 #### Example: A Workflow Manager